iiasa/message-ix-models/doc/install.rst

 Installation
 ************

 .. note:: :mod:`message_ix_models` requires :mod:`message_ix` to run.
-Please ensure your system has :external+message-ix:ref:`their required dependencies <system-dependencies>` installed.
+   Please ensure your system has :ref:`their required dependencies <message-ix:system-dependencies>` installed.

 :mod:`message_ix_models` is structured as a Python package and is published to the PyPI public code repository.
 Hence, there are two options for the installation:

 From PyPI
 ---------